tl-its-umich-edu/canvas-app-explorer/kustomize/README.md

     You can install Kustomize using the command from the [website](https://kubectl.docs.kubernetes.io/installation/kustomize/binaries/),
-    and adding version 3.8.5 (what is supported for now) as an argument.
+    and adding version 4.5.5 (what is supported for now) as an argument.
     ```
-    curl -s "https://raw.githubusercontent.com/kubernetes-sigs/kustomize/master/hack/install_kustomize.sh"  | bash -s 3.8.5
+    curl -s "https://raw.githubusercontent.com/kubernetes-sigs/kustomize/master/hack/install_kustomize.sh"  | bash -s 4.5.5`
     ```

+    This will download the binary to the local directory.
+Ideally you'd move this somewhere on your path.

 ## Updating a project